Bambi: Home media

-Bambi was released in theaters in 1942, during World War II, and was Disney's 5th full-length animated film.
-The film was re-released to theatres in the United States in 1947, 1957, 1966, 1975, 1982 and 1988.
-It was then made available in North America on home video in 1989 and in the UK in 1994.
-Even in home video, it has seen multiple releases, including three VHS releases — in 1989 (Classics Version), 1997 (Masterpiece Collection Version), and 2005 (Platinum Edition version), one Betamax release in 1989 (Classics version), two Laserdisc releases in 1989 (Classics version) and 1997 (Masterpiece Collection version) — and most recently a digitally-remastered and restored Platinum Edition DVD.
-The Platinum Edition DVD went on moratorium on January 31, 2007.
+Prior to Bambi's initial release on home video on September 28, 1989, initial orders placed in the United States and Canada up to the end of August totaled 9.8 million units, the second largest number of orders for a video at the time, behind E.T. the Extra-Terrestrial, with a wholesale value of $167 million.
+Even in home video, it has seen multiple releases, including three VHS releases — in 1989 (Classics Version), 1997 (Masterpiece Collection Version), and 2005 (Platinum Edition version), one Betamax release in 1989 (Classics version), two Laserdisc releases in 1989 (Classics version) and 1997 (Masterpiece Collection version).
+In 2005, a digitally remastered and restored Platinum Edition DVD was released; it went on moratorium on January 31, 2007.

 Bambi was released as a Diamond Edition on March 1, 2011, consisting of a Blu-ray and DVD combo pack.
 This release included multiple bonus features not previously included in Bambi home releases: a documentary entitled Inside Walt's Story Meetings – Enhanced Edition, two deleted scenes, a deleted song, an image gallery, and a game entitled Disney's Big Book of Knowledge: Bambi Edition.
 This release also marked the first use of "Disney Second Screen", a feature which is accessed via a computer or iPad app download that syncs with the Blu-ray disc, allowing the viewer to follow along by interacting with animated flip-books, galleries and trivia while watching the movie.
 A UK version of Diamond Edition was released on February 7, 2011.
 In honor of the film's 75th anniversary, Bambi was released as part of the Walt Disney Signature Collection on May 23, 2017 (digital) and June 6, 2017 (Blu-ray/DVD/digital combo pack).

 Localization

 On the initiative of Stephen Greymoming, professor of Native American studies and anthropology at the University of Montana, an Arapaho-language dubbing of the movie was produced in 1994, in collaboration with the Northern Plains Educational Foundation.
-The final product was, however, only a partial dubbing, as the spoken parts were dubbed in Arapaho, but all the songs were left in English.
+The final product was only a partial dubbing, as the spoken parts were dubbed in Arapaho, but all the songs were left in English.
 The dubbed version of the movie premiered on November 3 the same year, and Disney later provided the Arapaho Nation with 2000 VHS tapes of the movie.
 The dubbing was never issued again in any other forms, until it was uploaded on the streaming platform Disney+ in October 2022.
 Bambi was the first of three Disney movies to receive a dubbing in a Native American language.
 The next such instance had to wait until 2016, when Pixar's Finding Nemo received a dubbing in Navajo, and then Disney's Moana in Hawaiian two years later.
 While the first was also made available on Disney+, the latter was only distributed for free in schools in Hawaii, and never received any home media release form.